gfoglia-dev/webdriverio-test/README.md

 # My first Automation Practice! (⌐■_■)
 ### Endava Coding Club Testing - Automation Practice

+Automated tests are designed for the website “http://automationpractice.com”.

-All feedback is welcomed and much appreciated!
+#### All feedback is welcomed and much appreciated!